-The National Open University of Nigeria (NOUN) skips the usual "Post UTME" exam.
-Instead, they accept students through UTME or Direct Entry, and you can pretty much apply through the admission portal at any time since admissions run year round for different sessions.
+NOUN skips the usual "Post UTME" exam.
+Instead, they accept students through UTME or Direct Entry, and you can pretty much apply through the admission portal at any time since admissions run throughout the year for different sessions.

 NOUN really opens the door for anyone looking for a flexible way to earn a degree.
-If you meet their admission requirements, you’re good to go, apply and start your studies.
+If you meet their admission requirements, you’re ready to go; apply and start your studies.

 Here, you'll find everything you need to know about getting into NOUN.
-We’ll break down the admission requirements and the steps to apply.
+We’ll break down the admission requirements and the steps for applying.

 NOUN Admission Requirements for Undergraduates